A lift of the Seiberg-Witten equations to Kaluza-Klein 5-manifolds: K ahler--Einstein -manifolds and eigenspinors on Sasaki -manifolds

-This implies the claim in the second case. \end{proof} \begin{lem} Suppose that $(X,J,\omega,g_X)$ is a K\"ahler--Einstein surface with Einstein constant $\lambda\neq 0$.
-Let $\pi\colon Y\rightarrow X$ be the principal circle bundle with Euler class $e$, constant radius $r$ and connection $A$ chosen as in Table \ref{table:circle bundle Y over X KE}.
+defines a Sasaki structure on $Y$. \end{lem} We apply this construction in the case of K\"ahler--Einstein surfaces, where $\frac{\lambda}{2\pi}\omega$ represents an integral cohomology class. \begin{prop} Suppose that $(X,g_X,J,\omega)$ is a closed K\"ahler--Einstein surface with Einstein constant $\lambda\neq 0$.
+Let $\pi\colon Y\rightarrow X$ be one of the two Kaluza--Klein circle bundles with Euler class $e(Y)$, connection $A$, constant radius $r$ and Kaluza--Klein metric